 About Magic Willows-

 We operate a Farm Store here at Magic Willows selling alpaca products as well as farm related gifts and decor.
-We also sell honey and handmade goat's milk soaps and lotions, chicken and duck eggs and whole or quartered roasting chickens.
+We also sell honey and handmade goat milk soaps and lotions, chicken and duck eggs and whole roasting chickens.
 We have fresh turkeys available for your Thanksgiving dinner as well.
 We have some hand painted ornaments on some of our duck eggs.
 Thank you to Bev for the beautiful paintings.

-Our Farm Store will be closed temporarily from April 21st until June 12th while we move our store to our new space in the rebuilt pole building.
-We've added many new items including farm related gifts, recipe cards, alpaca jewelry, handmade knitting accessories and more natural fiber yarns.
+Our Farm Store is located in our new pole barn.
+We frequently add new items including farm related gifts, recipe cards, alpaca jewelry, handmade knitting accessories and more natural fiber yarns from other local farms.

-We offer shearing services to small farms in Wisconsin and northern Illinois.
-We limit our shearing to farms with less than 20 animals.
-Shearing season usually starts in mid-April and extends through the end of June.
+Alpaca/ Llama Shearing Services- We offer shearing services to small farms primarily in Wisconsin (the eastern side).
+We limit our shearing to farms with less than 15 animals.
+Shearing season usually starts in at the end of April and extends through the middle of June.
 We shear for maximum harvest so producers can make the most from their fiber.

-Alpaca sales is also part of our farm business.
+Alpaca sales are a small part of our farm business.
 We provide information on what it takes to raise alpacas and support any farms new to the business.
 We have recently begun a "Trial Placement" program for those interested in raising alpacas but aren't sure which area they'd like to focus on (pets, fiber, breeding stock, etc.) See our Services Page for more details.

-Farm Tours for individuals, families and groups is also a big part of Magic Willows Alpacas.
-For groups like Girl and Boy Scouts, 4H or school groups, we provide lots of information on raising alpacas and llamas, allow participants to take the our llama and one of the alpacas through an obstacle course and provide a fiber related project if desired.
-We ask for a $5 donation/ child for materials.
+Farm Tours/ Field Trips for individuals, families and groups are also a big part of Magic Willows Alpacas.
+For groups like Girl and Boy Scouts, 4H or school groups, we provide lots of information on raising alpacas and llamas, allow participants to take our llama or one of the alpacas through an obstacle course and provide a fiber related project if desired.
+We ask for a $6 donation/ child for materials.
 We do not charge for tours for family groups as we don't generallly do the obstacle course or projects but donations are appreciated.
 We can schedule field trips now.
 Contact Becky if you'd like more information or to set up a date.

 The Latest News-

-Our border collie puppy, Penny, turned 3 years old in February.
-She passed her Basic Dog Training class and continues to learn how to herd the critters on the farm.
-She has learned to not chase the chickens and the turkeys but will gather them up when it's time to go to the coop at night.
+Our border collie puppy, Penny, turned 7ears old in February.
+She continues to learn how to herd the critters on the farm.
+She has learned to not chase the chickens, ducks and the turkeys but will gather them up when it's time to go to the coop at night.
 She's has also helped round up our boys when they made a break for the marsh- not sure who left their gate open (?).
 She's good at the rounding up part, not not so good at moving them back into their own pastures.

-We have also added a new barn kitty- Sylvia.
-She is on the job, hunting down the mice and rats living in and around the barn.
+Our barn cat, Sylvia is still on the job, hunting down the mice and rats living in and around the barn.
 She's very sweet and loves to have her belly scratched every morning as well as doing her morning yoga on the railing of the deck.